induktio/thinker/Details.md

 8. Patch the game engine to use significantly less CPU time when idling using a method similar to [smac-cpu-fix](https://github.com/vinceho/smac-cpu-fix/).
 Normally the game uses 100% of CPU time which can be be a problem on laptop devices.
 9. When capturing a base, Recycling Tanks and Recreation Commons are not always destroyed unlike previously.
 They are sometimes randomly destroyed like other facilities.
 10. Fix faction graphics bug that appears when Alpha Centauri.ini has a different set of faction filenames than the loaded scenario file.
 If the game has an incorrect faction set, the patch will quit to main menu so that the correct faction set will be available when the save is reloaded.
 This bug only occurs with scenario files, while regular save games are unaffected.
-11. Game now properly uses the Command Center maintenance cost that is set in alphax.txt.
+11. Patch the game to use the Command Center maintenance cost that is set in alphax.txt.
 Normally the game would ignore this value and make the cost dependent on faction's best reactor value which is inconsistent with the other settings for facilities in alphax.txt.
-12. Sometimes base window population row would display superdrones even though they would be suppressed by psych-related effects.
-The patch removes superdrone icons from the main population row and uses regular worker/drone/talent icons if applicable.
+12. Sometimes the base window population row would display superdrones even though they would be suppressed by psych-related effects.
+The patch removes superdrone icons from the main population row and uses regular worker/drone/talent icons if applicable, so drones should not be displayed there if they are suppressed by psych effects.
 To check the superdrone status, open the psych sub window.
 13. Fix visual bug where population icons in base window would randomly switch their type when clicking on them.
 14. Patch AIs to initiate much less diplomacy dialogs when the player captures their bases.
 Previously this happened at least once for every turn the AI loses any bases and would repeat the same dialog every time if the player didn't agree to the peace terms.
 The patch makes the initiation of dialog more dependent on random chance unless the AI would finally accept surrender terms.
 15. Patch any faction with negative research rating to start accumulating labs on the first turn.
 In vanilla rules each negative point results in an additional 5 turn delay before the faction starts accumulating labs (e.g. Believers had a 10 turn delay).